Marci Ien

-Marci Ien (born 1969) is a Canadian politician who served as minister for women and gender equality and youth from 2021 to 2025.
+Marci Ien (born 1969) is a Canadian politician and former broadcaster who served as minister for women and gender equality and youth from 2021 to 2025.
 A member of the Liberal Party, Ien represented Toronto Centre in the House of Commons from 2020 to 2025.
 Previously, she was a broadcast journalist for CTV.
 She co-hosted the CTV daytime talk show The Social from 2017 until 2020.
 Previously, she was a reporter for CTV News and a co-anchor on the CTV morning program Canada AM.
 As a child, she appeared regularly on the Christian children's show Circle Square.

 Background

 Marci Ien is a Black Canadian of Trinidadian descent.
 Her father, Joel Ien, had come to Canada in the late 1960s to attend university and went on to a career in education as a teacher, principal, and school superintendent in Toronto.
 Ien was born in Toronto's St. James Town neighbourhood and grew up in Scarborough, going on to attend Stephen Leacock Collegiate Institute and Agincourt Collegiate Institute.
 Ien appeared regularly on the Crossroads Christian Communications program Circle Square.

-Ien lives in Toronto with her two children, a daughter and a son.
+Ien lives in Toronto with her two children, an adult daughter and a teen son.
 Her 2020 book Off Script: Living Out Loud chronicles her life growing up in Toronto, working as a journalist, and deciding to enter politics.